 - Did the decedent have any history of previous attempts of suicide or questioned attempts?

 - Was there any significance to the date of death?

 - Was there any significance to the location of death?

 - Were any notes or other forms of communications left by the decedent?

 - When was the last time the decedent talked to friends, relatives and family members, including estranged persons, and what were the topics of conversations?

 The below link is to an excerpt from the book Practical Homicide Investigation by Vernon J. Geberth, president of P.H.I.
 Investigative Consultants in New York, and a retired Lieutenant-Commander of the New York City Police Department.

 How These Conferences Inspired a Book

 In the course of attending these forums in 2008-2009, I wrote a short story titled The Ungrateful Dead about a murder at a coroners’ conference.
-Mainly I wrote the story to flesh out a private-eye man-and-woman team, a 21st-century Nick and Nora if you will, that I’d been thinking about for a while.
-After I finished story, I put it away and started writing a novel, which became The Zen Man, published in 2011, featuring this 21st-century Nick and Nora couple (who I named Rick and Laura).
+Mainly I wrote the story to flesh out a private-eye man-and-woman team that I’d been mulling over for a while.
+After I finished the story, I put it away and started writing a novel, which became The Zen Man, featuring this 21st-century Nick and Nora, whom I named Rick and Laura.